 Clubs need to download the document Application to vary a club premises certificate (99 KB) , complete and send it to us at:

-Copies of your application will also need to be sent to all of the responsible authorities, whose contact details are in our pdf Responsible Authorities List (187 KB) .
+Copies of your application will also need to be sent to all of the responsible authorities - contact details are in our document Responsible Authorities List (1.87 MB) .

 A public notice must be displayed at the club premises and published in a local newspaper, circular or similar document during the consultation period required before your certificate is issued.
 Download and complete the document Public Notice Template (95 KB) to do this.
 Please note that the notice displayed at the relevant premises must be printed on light blue paper.

 A table of the fees that must be paid for applications under the Licensing Act 2003 can be found on our Licensing Fees and Charges page.